tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ![](6.10.png)

 (i) A ray parallel to the principal axis after reflection will pass (or appear to pass) through the principal focus.
+(Figure 6.10(a))
-(ii) A ray passing (or appear passing) through the principal focus, after reflection will travel parallel to the principal axis.
+(ii) A ray passing (or appear passing) through the principal focus, after reflection will travel parallel to the principal axis.(Figure 6.10(b))
 (iii) A ray passing through the centre of curvature retraces its path after reflection as it is a normal incidence.
+(Figure 6.10(c))
-(iv) A ray falling on the pole will get reflected as per law of reflection keeping principal axis as the normal.
+(iv) A ray falling on the pole will get reflected as per law of reflection keeping principal axis as the normal.(Figure 6.10(d))

 #### 6.2.4 Cartesian sign convention

 While tracing the image, we would normally come across the object distance $u$, the image distance $v$, the object height $h$, the image height $h'$, the focal length $f$ and the radius of curvature $R$.
 A system of signs for these quantities must be followed so that the relations connecting them are consistent in all types of physical situations.
-We shall follow the Cartesian sign convention which is now widely used.
+We shall follow the Cartesian sign convention which is now widely used.It is given below and also shown in Figure 6.11.

 (i) The incident light is taken as if it is travelling from left to right (i.e., object on the left of mirror).
 (ii) All the distances are measured from the pole of the mirror (pole is taken as origin).